OsbornePro/BTPS-SecPack/docs/index.rst

 * ``C:\Temp`` Common directory for storing files an admin may want to delete later but never did
 * ``C:\Windows\Temp``` Common directory for storing files an admin may want to delete later but never did
 * ``C:\Windows\System32``` In your Path variable to make files easier to execute
-* ``C:\Users\Public\Downloads``` Common place for downloaded exectuables
+* ``C:\Users\Public\Downloads``` Common place for downloaded executables
-* ``C:\Users\Administrator\Downloads``` Common place for downloaded exectuables
+* ``C:\Users\Administrator\Downloads``` Common place for downloaded executables
 * ``C:\Windows\System32\spool\drivers\color``` Commonly used by attackers to save files under the System32 directory tree

 Use PowerShell to create a fake custom save location for Microsoft Edge Temp files.
-When you click "Open" in Microsoft Edge this is where those temporaryly saved file locations are placed
+When you click "Open" in Microsoft Edge this is where those temporarily saved file locations are placed

 .. code-block:: powershell